brown-ccv/ccv-website-content/rates.md

 tagDescription: Check rates for advanced research computing that require extra resources.

 date: 2020-08-05T18:04:51.000+00:00
-lead: We provide services with limited resources at **no cost** to all members affiliated with Brown.
+lead: We provide services with limited resources at no cost to all members affiliated with Brown.
 For advanced computing that requires extra resources, we charge a quarterly fee.
-See below the rates for FY21.
+See below the rates for FY22.

 ---